fabston/TradingView-Webhook-Bot/README.md

 - 34.212.75.30
 - 54.218.53.128
 - 52.32.178.7

-1. Run the bot with `python main.py`
+1. Run manually the bot with `python main.py`

 ### Create a service